-Social Influence: You achieve social influence through utilization of various social media platforms and user engagements.
+Social Influence: You achieve social influence through utilization of various social media platforms, posts, and user engagements.
 You should be regularly broadcasting messages and sharing content in order to inspire likes, shares, comments, reviews, and other interactions.

-Brand: You establish brand by informing and confirming your authority.
+Brand: You establish brand by informing and confirming your authority on the web.
 Search engines and site visitors want to see that you're active online as a major player in the markets you serve.
 The consistency with which you publish your content and the social buzz that results is essential in the branding process.

 By doing so you will achieve higher rankings, establish trust with Google and shield your company from any type of penalties.
-We accomplish this by creating a syndication network for your company.
+We accomplish this by creating a syndication network for your company that complies with link building ethics and search engine policy standards.
 Your syndication network is designed to build your brand online.

 The Latest And Greatest Challenge In SEO

-The factors already covered still play a critical role in how your website is regarded and ranked by search engines and how your viewers will come to find and engage with your company, but there is something that even the most experienced SEO professionals are now scrambling to deal with.
+The factors already covered still play a critical role in how your website is regarded and ranked by search engines and how people will come to find and engage with your company, but there is something that even the most experienced SEO professionals and digital marketing managers are now scrambling to deal with.